ChangePlusPlusVandy/Change-Coding-Style-Guide/README.md

 ## Commenting
 - Avoid over or under commenting - the goal is to clearly explain what your code does with the least amount of text!
 - You should focus on commenting important functions or files
-- Any multi-line comments should be in block-comment format.
+- Any multi-line comments should be in block-comment format

 ## Code Cleanup
 - Use linters to facilitate code cleanup: